olimpiadi-informatica/asy-library/README.md

 More complex tools, for drawing structured objects.
 It includes:

 - `graph.asy` for drawing graphs;
+- `histogram.asy` for drawing histograms;
-- `layout.asy` for auto-placement of elements in layouts and drawing block-style programs.
+- `layout.asy` for auto-placement of elements in row/column layouts and drawing block-style programs.

 ### Tools